-There are a lot of projects trying to do this, but the closest of them all has to be sugarBEAT CGM.
+There are a lot of projects trying to do this, such as the One Touch Verio test strips, but the closest of them all has to be sugarBEAT CGM.
 The sugarBEAT CGM monitors blood sugar, not through tiny needles under the skin, but a sticky patch placed on the skin.
 The product was launched in 2019, however, it hasn’t yet been approved by the FDA.

 Another promising prospect is AerBetic.
 AerBetic isn’t a sticky patch, instead, it measures blood sugar through chemical changes in breath gasses — which seems a little bit science fiction-y.
 In a few years, we’ll know just how realistic this tech is, because it is already in the testing phase and the success of those tests would tell us whether it’s a tech we should be looking forward to seeing.

 It’s beyond certain that these emerging technologies (some of them are already here in fact) will make the lives of PWDs easier.
 One can only hope that the tech that helps PWD live fuller lives continues to get better, and better, and better.

 Healthcare Business Today is a leading online publication that covers the business of healthcare.
 Our stories are written from those who are entrenched in this field and helping to shape the future of this industry.
 Healthcare Business Today offers readers access to fresh developments in health, medicine, science, and technology as well as the latest in patient news, with an emphasis on how these developments affect our lives.